JosephB10/listening-memory-game/README.md

 ### Future Ideas

 Problem:<br>
-It's too easy to skip memorising either the numbers or the letters Solution:<br>
+It's too easy to skip memorising either the numbers or the letters<br>
+Solution:<br>
 Add in rounds where all the possible answers have the same 3 letters or numbers